benoitc/gunicorn/README.rst

 About
 -----

-Gunicorn 'Green Unicorn' is a WSGI HTTP Server for UNIX.
+Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model ported from Ruby's Unicorn_ project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.

 Feel free to join us in `#gunicorn`_ on freenode_.